Herman Fortunatus, Margrave of Baden-Rodemachern

 Herman Fortunatus, Margrave of Baden-Rodemachern (23 January 1595 in Rastatt - 4 January 1665 in Kastellaun) was Margrave of Baden-Rodemachern.
 He was a son of Margrave Edward Fortunatus and Maria of Eicken (d.
 21 April 1636), the daughter of Joost of Eicken and Barbara of Moll.

 Marriage and issue

 Margrave Herman Fortunatus married his first wife on 18 April 1627.
 She was Antonia Elisabeth (d.
 12 January 1635), a daughter of Count Christopher of Criechingen.
-They had the three children:
+They had three children: